impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 We do this so that, in the subsequent `exec` command, the first suitable folder in which the shell finds the user's requested executable is the subfolder of the Ruby version that your configuration has asked RBENV to use.
 For example, if my current RBENV Ruby version is 2.7.5, RBENV will prepend `/Users/myusername/.rbenv/versions/2.7.5/bin/` to my path, meaning my shell will search this folder first for any executable with the name of the command I'm trying to run.

-I was curious *why* we have this `if` check, and after a bit of digging I found [this commit](https://github.com/rbenv/rbenv/commit/8ee2f2657a088851d0aa75736c7b0305a10522f1){:target="_blank" rel="noopener"}.
+I was curious *why* we have this `if` check, and after a bit of digging I found [this commit](https://github.com/rbenv/rbenv/commit/8ee2f2657a088851d0aa75736c7b0305a10522f1){:target="_blank" rel="noopener" }.
 It appears that, if the user is running the system version of Ruby, then their Ruby load path is already part of the overall PATH.
-And adding it a 2nd time [could break things](https://github.com/rbenv/rbenv/commit/8ee2f2657a088851d0aa75736c7b0305a10522f1){:target="_blank" rel="noopener"}.
+And adding it a 2nd time [could break things](https://github.com/rbenv/rbenv/commit/8ee2f2657a088851d0aa75736c7b0305a10522f1){:target="_blank" rel="noopener" }.

 ### Executing the user's command